Get to know Canada and Education in Canada

 Averagely, annual tuition for international students studying for a degree starts at C$14,000 for an academic year.

-To help support yourself while studying here, students are allowed to study and work part-time, at most 20 hours a week during university semesters and full time during breaks.
-To qualify for part-time work with your student Visa, you’d – need a valid study permit, have to be a full-time student, be enrolled at a university or any vocational or training program that would offer a degree as a certificate.
+To help support oneself while studying here, students are allowed to study and work part-time, at most 20 hours a week during university semesters and full time during breaks.
+To qualify for part-time work with your student visa, you’d – need a valid study permit, have to be a full-time student, be enrolled at a university or any vocational or training program that would offer a degree as a certificate.